MicrosoftDocs/power-platform/power-virtual-agents/advanced-proactive-message.md

 ![Post message action in Power Automate.](media/advanced-proactive-message/image1.png)

-6. Save the flow

 When the flow is run, the recipient will receive the proactive message from the bot in Microsoft Teams.

 ### Send a proactive adaptive card

-In Power Automate, add the Microsoft Teams connector's **Post adaptive card in a chat or channel** action at the step where you want to send card in your flow.
+In Power Automate, add the Microsoft Teams connector action **Post adaptive card in a chat or channel** at the step where you want to send card in your flow.

 1. Set the **Post as** field to **Power Virtual Agents (Preview)**.